mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_query_flags_t.rst

 ==============================  =====================================================================================================================================================
 MONGOC_QUERY_NONE               Specify no query flags.
 MONGOC_QUERY_TAILABLE_CURSOR    Cursor will not be closed when the last data is retrieved.
 You can resume this cursor later.
-MONGOC_QUERY_SLAVE_OK           Allow query of replica set secondaries.
+MONGOC_QUERY_SECONDARY_OK       Allow query of replica set secondaries.
 MONGOC_QUERY_OPLOG_REPLAY       Used internally by MongoDB.
 MONGOC_QUERY_NO_CURSOR_TIMEOUT  The server normally times out an idle cursor after an inactivity period (10 minutes).
 This prevents that.
 MONGOC_QUERY_AWAIT_DATA         Use with MONGOC_QUERY_TAILABLE_CURSOR.
 Block rather than returning no data.
 After a period, time out.